Not All Features Are Created Equal

 Results

-Language is ignored
+Language ignored despite internal distinction

-Qualitative concept ablation results
+PUT concept ablation

 Models Studied

-Six architectures, 80M to 7B parameters, three action generation paradigms
+Five VLAs and one language-free control, 80M to 7B parameters, three action generation paradigms

 π